xanmankey/FishingForPhish/docs/api.rst

 |

-#. numTagsInHtml:
+#. numTagsInHtml: Number of tags inside the HTML tag
-#. numTagsInHead:
+#. numTagsInHead: Number of tags inside the Head tag
-#. numTagsInMain:
+#. numTagsInMain: Number of tags inside the Main tag
-#. numTagsInBody:
+#. numTagsInBody: Number of tags inside the Body tag
-#. pctImgTags:
+#. pctImgTags: Percentage of all tags that are image tags
-#. totalWidth:
+#. totalWidth: Total width of the website (in px)
-#. totalHeight:
+#. totalHeight: Total height of the website (in px)
 #.
 IMredMean:
 #.
 IMredStdDev:
 #.
 IMgreenMean: